SwaggerNiels/BlenderSpicy/README.md

 ## Usage
 Usage is intuitive! (see video below)
-- Open a NEURON .pickle file [(see ArtemKirasov: BlenderSpike ⚡)](https://github.com/ArtemKirsanov/BlenderSpike/tree/main)
+- Open a NEURON .pickle file [(for more info see: BlenderSpike ⚡)](https://github.com/ArtemKirsanov/BlenderSpike/tree/main)
 - Click on a NEURON section in Blender
 - Click on add graph
 - Edit and custimize graph